-The Children's Trust aims to provide the highest possible safeguarding assurances to its service users while ensuring that the organisation meets all legal and regulatory requirements (ie employment, safeguarding and privacy).
+The Children's Trust aims to provide the highest possible safeguarding assurances to the children and young people we support while ensuring that the organisation meets all legal and regulatory requirements (i.e. employment, safeguarding and privacy).

-DBS and security
+1. DBS and security